14 Sep 2011

 Members and Active Students need to sign-in

-Related Lessons for Key Signatures - G Major and E Minor at this time.
+Related Lessons for Key Signatures - G Major and E Minor.

 <p>The primary chords for any major key are the <b>I</b>, <b>IV</b> and <b>V</b> chords of its corresponding major scale.
 For G Major the primary chords are: <b>G</b>, <b>C</b>, <b>D</b> and <b>D7</b></p> <p>From the primary and secondary chords of a major key countless songs and chords progressions can be played.</p>